COLORADO NEWS

 Did you think Colorado passed a law that meant no more time changes?
 Me too!
 Turns out we did, but essentially, it doesn’t mean anything yet…

-On Sunday, Nov.
-2, Coloradans will once again have to change their clocks and “fall back” into standard time after months of daylight saving time.
+On Sunday, March 8th, Coloradans will once again have to change their clocks and “spring forward” into daylight saving time after months of standard time.

 A bill passed in the Colorado legislature and signed into law in 2022 to keep the state on Mountain Daylight Time permanently, but the reason this has not happened yet is that states are not allowed to opt into permanent daylight time, only to opt out.